 The City of Chicago lease transaction tax applies to businesses or individuals that either are a lessor or lessee of personal property in Chicago, including leases for automobiles, at a rate of 9.0%.
 The lessor does not bear the burden of the tax, but is responsible for collecting the tax from the lessee.
-The rate increased from 6.0% to 8.0% with the November 13, 2007 approval of the FY2008 City's budget.
+The rate increased from 6.0% to 8.0% with the November 13, 2007, approval of the FY2008 City's budget.
 On November 19, 2014, as part of its FY2015 budget, an amendment was made that increased the rate of this tax one percentage point to 9.0%, effective January 1, 2015.
-There are various exemptions such as the lease of motion picture films (subject to amusement tax instead), medical equipment rentals, lease of rolling stock used for interstate commerce and leases where the lessor and lessee are part of the same related group.
+There are various exemptions, such as the lease of motion picture films (subject to amusement tax instead), medical equipment rentals, lease of rolling stock used for interstate commerce and leases where the lessor and lessee are part of the same related group.

 Several changes to the City of Chicago's personal property lease transaction tax have taken place in recent years.
-An ordinance passed in 2006 originally exempted car sharing rentals from the personal property lease tax, but effective January 1, 2015, the exemption was eliminated so that all vehicle rentals, including car sharing rentals, are subject to the lease transaction tax.22 companies were asked to indicate whether they intend to use the car inside or outside the City for at least 50% of the car rental period, and those using the car outside of the City for at least 50% of the time were exempt from paying the tax.
+An ordinance passed in 2006 originally exempted car sharing rentals from the personal property lease tax, but effective January 1, 2015, the exemption was eliminated so that all vehicle rentals, including car sharing rentals, are subject to the lease transaction tax.24

+In 2011, the City of Chicago issued Personal Property Lease Transaction Tax Ruling #11, which stated that suburban car rental agencies located within 3 miles of the City's borders would be responsible for paying the 9.0% tax unless there was written proof that the lessee used the car outside of the City for at least 50% of the rental period.
+Customers of these suburban car rental companies were asked to indicate whether they intended to use the car inside or outside the City for at least 50% of the car rental period, and those using the car outside of the City for at least 50% of the time were exempt from paying the tax.
 The ruling also stated that in the event of an audit with absence of proof, the City would assume that a customer who is a Chicago resident would primarily use the vehicle in the City and require payment of the tax.

-In 2011 the City of Chicago issued Personal Property Lease Transaction Tax Ruling #11, which stated that suburban car rental agencies located within 3 miles of the City's borders would be responsible for paying the 9.0% tax unless there was written proof that the lessee used the car outside of the City for at least 50% of the rental period.
-Customers of these suburban car rental

-22 City of Chicago, Department of Finance, 2015 Tax Changes Bulletin.
+24 City of Chicago, Department of Finance, 2015 Tax Changes Bulletin.

 However, two rental car companies filed lawsuits against Ruling #11.
-As a result, the Illinois Supreme Court ruled on January 20, 2017 that Ruling #11 violates the Illinois Constitution because it is an improper use of the City's home rule authority to impose a tax on a transaction that occurs outside of the City's borders.23 Therefore, the personal property lease transaction tax no longer applies to car rentals that occur outside the City's borders.
+As a result, the Illinois Supreme Court ruled on January 20, 2017, that Ruling #11 violates the Illinois Constitution because it is an improper use of the City's home rule authority to impose a tax on a transaction that occurs outside of the City's borders.
+Therefore, the personal property lease transaction tax no longer applies to car rentals that occur outside the City's borders.